How Strong Is Paracord Really?

 Overhand60-65%

-*Whenever possible, use a tensionless knot around a cylindrical object which is at least 4 inches in diameter.
-Knots that are around objects smaller than 4 inches put more stress on the cord fibers, making them weaker.
+*Whenever possible, use a tensionless knot around a cylindrical object at least 4 inches in diameter.
+Knots around objects smaller than 4 inches put more stress on the cord fibers, making them weaker.

 Angles

-Any place that the paracord bends or is angled will be weaker.
-For example, if you run paracord under a board to make a swing, it will be much weaker at the place where it bends around the edge of the board.
+Any place where the paracord bends or is angled will be weaker.
+For example, if you run paracord under a board to make a swing, it will be much weaker where it bends around the edge of the board.

 Wetness

 Nylon absorbs water.
-When wet, the fibers get stretched out, become more susceptible to abrasion, and lose strength.
-According to various studies and reports, rope can lose anywhere from 15% to up to 70% when wet.
+When wet, the fibers stretch out, become more susceptible to abrasion, and lose strength.
+According to various studies and reports, rope can lose anywhere from 15% to 70% when wet.
 Keep this in mind when working with wet paracord.

 Length